 Stephane Ogier also produces two wines in Condrieu from 2.1 hectares of vines.
 He also makes wines in St. Joseph, Cotes du Rhone and produces a Vin de Pays.
 The Vin de Pays Rosiene, made from 100% Syrah, is one of the true value wines from the region.
 Ogier Rosiene is aged in 10% new, French oak barrels for 14 months.

-Serving and Decanting Domaine Michel & Stephane Ogier with Wine, Food, Pairing Tips
+Serving Michel & Stephane Ogier with Wine, Food, Pairing Tips

 Condrieu, the white wine of Ogier is perfect with a myriad of seafood courses, shell fish, crab, lobster, chicken, veal, pork, and even sushi or sashimi.